zuun1989/ccminer-kudaraidee/README.txt

 >>> Examples <<<

+Example for Cash Mining on mininpatriot.com with a single gpu in your system
+    ccminer -a argon2d1000 -o stratum+tcp://mine.evepool.pw:8132 -u walletaddress.username -p x

 Example for Heavycoin Mining on heavycoinpool.com with a single gpu in your system
     ccminer -t 1 -a heavy -o stratum+tcp://stratum01.heavycoinpool.com:5333 -u <<username.worker>> -p <<workerpassword>> -v 8